 The Court struck down the Massachusetts law designed to protect voters despite two compelling interests offered to justify the prohibition of corporate speech.
 The first justification offered by the state was to ensure that actual human beings had a meaningful voice in the electoral process.
 The Court conceded that this interest was indeed of the highest importance, but claimed that there was simply no evidence that corporations threatened to drown out other points of view, undermine the democratic process, or diminish citizens’ confidence in government.

-As a result of concluding that the law in question did not serve the compelling interests set forth by the state of Massachusetts, the Court struck down the law that would have been protected voters from being drowned out by corporate influence.
+Concluding that the law in question did not serve the compelling interests set forth by the state of Massachusetts, the Court struck down the law that would have been protected voters from being drowned out by corporate influence.
 For a more in depth analysis of the flaws in this reasoning, see Citizens United.

 “It is the type of speech indispensable to decisionmaking in a democracy, and this is not less true because the speech comes from a corporation rather than an individual.”